Why Social Media Is Not Necessary for a Successful Acting Career

 Social Media Is Not Mandatory for a Successful Acting Career

-The truth is, if you don’t enjoy social media, you can stop worrying about it.
-It’s not nearly as critical as most people say.
 Just because many successful actors have a large social media presence doesn’t mean that social presence was what helped them get there.
-As the saying goes, “Correlation does not equal causation.”
+Sure it’s a powerful tool for actors and can get more entertainment industry eyeballs on you at once, but as the saying goes, “Correlation does not equal causation.”

-In fact, a large social presence is often the byproduct of a successful acting career — not the other way around.
+A large social presence is often the byproduct of a successful acting career — not the other way around.

 One word: Sales.